 It is always a pleasure to visit Bill and family.
 Inevitably the conversation turns to the subject I would simply entitle “cool things in nature,” and Bill, possessing a curious and appreciative mind, is always willing to do a little exploring, even if within the confines of his own neighborhood.
 That evening in August, after dinner and a few drinks, we ambled out to the great outdoors of Bill’s back yard, taking along a recorder and microphone to check out the action.
 What we found, naturally, was katydids.
 Listen …

 I went to Isla de Ometepe because I wanted to try out some new recording equipment, and then promptly recorded evidence that I don’t really have my new recording equipment figured out yet.
-It was the first time in several years that I had been outside the comforts and eases of city life, and to tell the truth on this trip I still didn’t stray very far from those amenities.
+It was the first time in several years that I had been outside the comforts of city life, and to tell the truth on this trip I still didn’t stray very far from those amenities.